 About the iOS Technologies

-iOS is the operating system that runs on iPhone, iPod touch, and iPad devices.
+iOS is the operating system that runs on iPad, iPhone, and iPod touch devices.
 The operating system manages the device hardware and provides the technologies required to implement native apps.
 The operating system also ships with various system apps, such as Phone, Mail, and Safari, that provide standard system services to the user.

 At a Glance

 The iOS SDK provides the resources you need to develop native iOS apps.
-Therefore, understanding a little about the technologies and tools that make up this SDK can help you make better choices about how to design and implement your apps.
+Understanding a little about the technologies and tools contained in the SDK can help you make better choices about how to design and implement your apps.

-At the highest level, iOS acts as an intermediary between the underlying hardware and the apps that appear on the screen.
-The apps you create rarely talk to the underlying hardware directly.
-Instead, apps communicate with the hardware through a set of well-defined system interfaces that protect your app from hardware changes.
-This abstraction makes it easy to write apps that work consistently on devices with different hardware capabilities.
+At the highest level, iOS acts as an intermediary between the underlying hardware and the apps you create.
+Apps do not talk to the underlying hardware directly.
+Instead, they communicate with the hardware through a set of well-defined system interfaces.
+These interfaces make it easy to write apps that work consistently on devices having different hardware capabilities.

-The implementation of iOS technologies can also be viewed as a set of layers, which are shown in Figure I-1.
-At the lower layers of the system are the fundamental services and technologies on which all apps rely; higher-level layers contain more sophisticated services and technologies.
+The implementation of iOS technologies can be viewed as a set of layers, which are shown in Figure I-1.
+Lower layers contain fundamental services and technologies.
+Higher-level layers build upon the lower layers and provide more sophisticated services and technologies.

-As you write your code, you should prefer the use of higher-level frameworks over lower-level frameworks whenever possible.
+As you write your code, it is recommended that you prefer the use of higher-level frameworks over lower-level frameworks whenever possible.
 The higher-level frameworks are there to provide object-oriented abstractions for lower-level constructs.
 These abstractions generally make it much easier to write code because they reduce the amount of code you have to write and encapsulate potentially complex features, such as sockets and threads.
-Although they abstract out lower-level technologies, they do not mask those technologies from you.
-The lower-level frameworks are still available for developers who prefer to use them or who want to use aspects of those frameworks that are not exposed by the higher layers.
+You may use lower-level frameworks and technologies, too, if they contain features not exposed by the higher-level frameworks.

 The iOS Technologies Are Packaged as Frameworks

 Apple delivers most of its system interfaces in special packages called frameworks.
-A framework is a directory that contains a dynamic shared library and the resources (such as header files, images, helper apps, and so on) needed to support that library.
-To use frameworks, you link them into your app project just as you would any other shared library.
-Linking them to your project gives you access to the features of the framework and also lets the development tools know where to find the header files and other framework resources.
+A framework is a directory that contains a dynamic shared library and the resources (such as header files, images, and helper apps) needed to support that library.
+To use frameworks, you add them to your app project from Xcode.

 iOS and OS X Share Many of the Same Frameworks